 “The single most important activity for building the knowledge required for eventual success in reading is reading aloud to children.”

+Why does reading aloud help my child learn to read?
 The two main doors for words to get into our brain is either through the eye or through the ear.
 It will be several years before a baby will need their eyes for reading so the best source for brain building in a young child is through the ear.
 Reading aloud helps lay the key foundation for your child to learn to read, which is ‘phonemic awareness.’
 Those meaningful sounds in the ear help your child decode words and make sense of words coming later through the eye.

 - Reading aloud goes even further!
 We read aloud with children for pleasure and to reassure, entertain, bond, inform, arouse curiosity, and inspire.
 Reading aloud helps your child associate reading with pleasure.
 Reading aloud develops your child’s background knowledge and builds vocabulary.

 - It is important to remember that your child’s ‘listening comprehension’ is higher than their ‘grade level reading ability.’
 So don’t be afraid to read a book above their grade level reading ability.
 The benefits will aid them as they learn to read.
 The larger the vocabulary, the better your child will understand academic language.